 These services are identified within the Family Intervention part of the family-centered case plan.
-Reunification services are provided to a parent who is incarcerated and a party to a dependency case.
-The parent is to have visits and participate in case plan staffings and services.
+Reunification services are provided to a parent who is a party to a dependency case and has successfully addressed safety/risk factors.
+This service will provide support and supervision to the family during a transition period of the child returning home.